ajnelson/geoproc/INSTALL.md

 ### Dependent packages

-Packages can be installed with the appropriate script `deps/install_dependent_packages-${your_distro}.sh`.
-GeoProc was developed in Fedora and Mac OS X.  Other distros are not currently supported.
+Packages can be installed with the appropriate script `deps/install_dependent_packages-(your distro).sh`.
+GeoProc was developed in Fedora and Mac OS X, and is being tested in Ubuntu.
+Other distros are not currently supported.

 ### Dependent programs